louis-tru/quark/README.md

 ## Project status and contributing

-The GL and Metal paths are established, while Vulkan is in its runtime validation and stabilization phase across Android and Linux drivers.
+The GL and Metal paths are established, and Vulkan is available on Android and Linux.
+Current Vulkan work focuses on expanding device and driver coverage and continuing refinement.
 Focused issues and pull requests are welcome in the [GitHub repository].
 Keep backend changes behavior-aligned and include the smallest relevant validation.

 Documentation-only changes should at minimum pass `git diff --check`; changes that affect published documentation should also run `make doc`.